Elvira Aitkulova: Activity

 In 1997-2004 she worked as a political observer for the State Television and Radio Broadcasting Company "Bashkortostan", affiliated with VGTRK.
 In 2010–2013, he was the editor-in-chief of the "Bashkortostan" TV studio.

 In 2013, she was elected a deputy of the 5th State Assembly of Bashkortostan, chairman of the committee on education, culture, sports and youth policy.
 In 2018, she was reelected to the sixth convocation.
 Member of the United Russia faction.
 Deputy Chairman of the State Assembly (2018).
 Aitkulova also was co-chair of the regional headquarters of the All-Russia People's Front.

 In 2019 Aitkulova was elected Chairperson of the Presidium of The World Qoroltai of the Bashkirs.

-In 2021, she was elected to the 8th State Duma in the Beloretsk single-mandate constituency No. 5 as a representative of the United Russia party.
+In the 2021 election, she was elected to the 8th State Duma in the Beloretsk single-mandate constituency No. 5 as a representative of the United Russia party.
 Elvira Aitkulova received 59.23% of the votes cast in the election.

 In 2022, she supported the Russian invasion of Ukraine.